davidbwaikato/email-ai/email-client/default-installer/README.txt

-Assuming you have an Apache James Email server setup and running in the '2000s' range, then:

-To create your own privately installed rainloop email client front end, assuming your username is 'testuser'

-# Remember the diretory where *this* README.text and the rainloop-installer.php files are
 #
-% source_dir="$PWD"

-# Now create a directory for rainloop in the Apache2 web doc root area:
+# Preamble
 #

-% pushd /var/www/html
+Assuming you have gone through the Apache James email server setup described in

+    ../email-server/README.txt

+And have setup a domain and (as a minimum) 2 email user accounts to experiment with then ...

+#
+# Setup Rainloop Webmail Client
+#

+The rainloop installer checks for supporting packages, If any are missing a message is generated identifying them.
+This is how we figured out that some additional php-flavoured packages needed to be installed.

-% sudo mkdir rainloop-testuser
+    sudo mkdir /var/www/html/rainloop-$USER
-% sudo chown testuser rainloop-testuser
+    sudo chown $USER /var/www/html/rainloop-$USER

-%
-% cd rainloop-testuser/
+    rainloop_installer_home="$PWD"

+    pushd "/var/www/html/rainloop-$USER"

-% php "$source_dir/rainloop-installer.php"
+    php "$rainloop_installer_home/rainloop-installer.php"

+#----
  [RainLoop Webmail Installer]

  * Connecting to repository ...